 Our students finish this program ready to make a difference.
-They are prepared to work with individuals, families or groups in a variety of advanced-practice settings — including behavioral health, substance abuse and healthcare.
+They are prepared to work with individuals, families or groups in a variety of advanced-practice settings — including behavioral health, substance abuse, healthcare and forensic practice.
 With fieldwork and theoretical components, this program is open to both full- and part-time students.

 *Accredited by the Council on Social Work Education (CSWE)